 But what if you aren’t a powerhouse fashion brand?
 Can you still be a luxury brand?
 Are luxury brands pretentious?
 Let’s answer those questions in today’s episode!

 I would guess that most people when they think of a luxury brand.
-Think of some highly luxe brand that is super expensive and only certain people can access.
+Think of some high luxe brand that is super expensive and only certain people can access.
 While that part is true for some brands.
 A true luxury brand is really about crafting a well-intentioned experience.

 One that is surrounded by a common belief or appreciation for classic, rarity, craftsmanship & quality.